Rohit09-05/Job-Portal/Readme.md

 Create a .env File:
 In the backend folder

-#Add the Following Environment Variables:
+9.#Add the Following Environment Variables:

 # Backend Server Configuration